jakelevi1996/juml/README.md

 ## Usage examples

-The `juml` framework is designed to be extended in downstream research projects, but nontheless contains enough built-in functionality to run some simple ML experiments and visualise the results from the command line (without writing any Python code).
-The following subsections demonstrate (1) the built-in functionality of `juml` and (2) a simple example demonstrating how to extend `juml` with a new model and dataset.
+The JUML framework is designed to be extended in downstream research projects, but nontheless contains enough built-in functionality to run some simple ML experiments and visualise the results from the command line (without writing any Python code).
+The following subsections demonstrate (1) the built-in functionality of JUML and (2) a simple example demonstrating how to extend JUML with a new model and dataset.

 ### Out of the box